doc4d/docs/docs/WebServer/http-request-handler.md

     {
         "class": "InvoiceslHandling",
         "method": "handleUnauthorizedVerbs",
-        "regexPattern": "/docs/invoices/details/theInvoice"
+        "regexPattern": "/docs/invoices/details/theInvoice",
-        //This handler is triggered for all
-        //the verbs except the GET (handled above)
+        "comment": "This handler is triggered for all verbs except GET (handled above)" },
-    },
     {
         "class": "DocsHandling",
         "method": "handleDocs",
-        "regexPattern": "/docs"
+        "regexPattern": "/docs",
-        // This handler is triggered for all the verbs }
+        "comment": "This handler is triggered for all the verbs" }
 ]